-If a red three, black three, or wildcard is placed atop the discard pile, the pile is effectively frozen.
+If a red three (only possible if turned up as an upcard), black three, or wildcard is placed atop the discard pile, the pile is effectively frozen.
 To indicated the state of the frozen pile, the freezing card is placed at a perpendicular angle on the discard pile.

 To unfreeze the pile, a natural card must be discarded atop the frozen pile and the pile must then be taken.
 Only by taking the pile will the pile unfreeze.

 A player may take the discard pile only when:

 1) The pile as been topped with a natural card

 2) The player has a NATURAL pair already in hand that matches the top card of the discard pile.

 3) The player shows the board that pair of natural cards in his hand before picking up the pile.

 If the discard pile is not frozen a player may take from the discard pile as long as:

 1) He has a pair of natural cards in his hand that match the top card

 2) He has one natural card and one wild card in his hand to accompany the top card